GOQii

 #BeTheForce

-October 11, 2025 By Anushree Ashtekar 6 Comments
+December 20, 2025 By Anushree Ashtekar 2 Comments

-waterWater is an indispensable part of our daily diet.
-It makes up about 70% of our total body weight.
-It is also a component that is very easily taken for granted.
-Staying well hydrated is one of our body’s basic needs.
-Thirst is a late indicator of dehydration.
-When thirsty, our body is already dehydrated at a cellular level.
+Thirst is a late indicator of dehydration; when thirsty, our body is already dehydrated at cellular level.
 The color of the urine can also determine our hydration status.
-Dark yellow urine indicates dehydration whereas clear urine indicates a well hydrated body.
-Along with the diet, we must also pay attention to what and how much water we drink, especially before, during and after a workout.
+Dark yellow urine indicates dehydration whereas clear urine indicates a well-hydrated body.
+Along with the diet, we must also pay attention to what and how much water we drink.

-If we start our workout in a dehydrated state, it will adversely affect our performance.
-We would feel low on energy, stiff muscles and also get cramps easily.
-That is essentially because water forms a major part of our muscles and also helps in keeping the joints well lubricated.
-Intake must start well 2-3 hours before a workout.
+• Pre-workout water intake: If we start our workout in a dehydrated state, it will adversely affect our performance.
+We would feel low on energy, stiff muscles and also get cramped easily.
+That is essential because water forms a major part of our muscles and also helps in keeping the joints well lubricated.
+The water intake must start well 2 to 3 hours before a workout or any sporting activity.
 The water intake also depends upon the intensity of activity and the individual’s own body condition.

-If a person sweats too much, at least 500-600ml of water 2-3 hours prior to exercise is a must.
+If a person sweats too much or works out in scorching heat, he must have at least 500-600 ml of water 2-3 hours prior to exercise.
 This will ensure good hydration status.
 If the workout lasts for a longer time, like over an hour, then it would be advisable to consume a carbohydrate drink (up to 8% concentration).
 This will help to prevent fatigue and dehydration.

-The consumption here depends on the duration of the activity.
-If the exercise or sport event lasts for less than an hour, then there won’t be a chance to ingest too much fluid within the duration of the activity.
+• Water intake during workout: The consumption here depends on the duration of the activity.
+If the exercise or sports event lasts for less than an hour, then there won’t be a chance to ingest too much fluid within the duration of the activity.
 Here, we can consume 1 small glass (180-200 ml) of plain cold water every 15-20 minutes.
 Cold water would make a better choice over water at room temperature because cold water has a faster gastric emptying time.
 Also, if the person has consumed enough dietary carbohydrates, the glycogen stores in his muscles and liver will suffice for providing energy to sustain the activity.
-In the case of a high intensity workout or sport event (marathon, game of football, etc), that goes for over 1 hour, the individual is at a risk of decreased performance due to dehydration, fatigue and hypoglycemia.
+In the case of a high-intensity workout or sports event (marathon, a game of football, etc) that goes for over 1 hour, the individual is at a risk of decreased performance due to dehydration, fatigue and hypoglycemia.
 Their fluid intake must include carbohydrates and electrolytes.
 Carbohydrate will prevent hypoglycemia.
 The electrolytes like sodium and chloride need to be replenished due to sweating.
 Also, sodium will help in water retention.

-We need to pay good attention to eating and drinking right post any workout or exercise.
+• Post-workout water intake: After exercise or any sports event, we need to pay good attention to eating and drinking right.
 There arises a need to replenish the carbohydrates, salts and water that are lost during the activity.
-Immediately after a workout, for the next few hours, work on improving your hydration levels.
+Immediately after the exercise/event, for the next few hours work on improving your hydration status.
 Do not start with any new activity without attaining good hydration levels.
 Replenishing the salt reserves must be your top priority as sodium has good fluid retention capacity which keeps up the urge to drink water.
 Fluid consumption, containing carbohydrates, salts and water, must continue up to 5-6 hours after the activity.
 The best way to ensure that you are hydrating yourself well is, to weigh yourself before and after the exercise/event and drink at least 400-500 ml of water for every 1 pound lost.
 Fluid intake needs to be planned and distributed at regular intervals.

 It would always be better to carry a bottle of water with you wherever you go and sip on it regularly.
-Many a times, your performance during a workout can be improved only with optimum hydration.
-We hope this article helps you.
-Do leave your thoughts in the comments below.
+Many times, your performance in workouts and sports can be improved only with optimum hydration.

 #BeTheForce